 Seville's location in the south of Spain makes it an excellent starting point for getting to the north African country of Morocco.
-Morocco is an eclectic country with Berber, Arabian and European cultural influences.
+Morocco is a diverse country with Berber, Arabian and European cultural influences.
 Morocco is an exotic destination with four mountain ranges, long golden beaches, and in the south, the Sahara Desert.

 - By plane, directly from Seville to one of Morocco's big cities

 - By taking a bus or train to the south coast and take a ferry to Morocco

 - By guided tour.

 Ryanair has flights from Seville (SVQ) to Marrakech (RAK), one of the top choices for cities to visit in Morocco.
 This is by far the quickest way to get from Seville to Morocco.
 You can also fly from Seville to Fez on Iberia Airlines and from Seville to Casablanca and Tangier with stops that will lengthen your flight.
 The flight to Tangier is about three and a half hours and to Marrakesh, four hours.

 Seville to Malaga and on to Morocco

 By Bus and Ferry

-For a bit more adventure, you can go the long way and take a ferry to Morocco.
+For a bit more adventure, you can go a long way and take a ferry to Morocco.
 The best port for ferries to Morocco is Tarifa.
 The journey to the port is quick, it has the most ferries, and they still dock in the city port in Tangier, rather than the new Tangier-Med port which is an hour outside of the city.